New Zealand looks to Asia

 China – the new economic power

 China began a remarkable rise in economic and political power after embracing economic liberalisation under leader Deng Xiaoping in the late 1970s.
-In 2008 New Zealand was the first developed country to conclude a free-trade agreement with China.
+In 2008 New Zealand became the first developed country to conclude a free-trade agreement with China.

 India – untapped potential?